JanJericevic/MiRco_robot/README.md

 # then build the Docker image
 $ docker build -t <image-name> --build-arg MYUID=$(id -u) --build-arg MYGID=$(id -g) --build-arg MYUSER=$(id -nu) --build-arg MYGROUP=$(id -ng) .

+# list you built Docker images
+$ docker images

+# verify that your <image-name> is among the listed images
 ```

 **NOTE:** if you're on a machine with no OS wide ROS install and don't have a `catkin ws`, build the Docker image at the root of the directory where you copied the ROS packages to.
 The build commands remain the same.